ArseniyX/flagswitch-react/README.md

 # FlagSwitch React

-FlagSwitch React is a feature flagging utility for React apps, engineered to dynamically load and manage feature components based on versioning and traffic splits.
-It’s built to help you roll out features progressively and perform A/B tests with minimal friction.
+FlagSwitch React is a feature flagging utility for React applications that dynamically loads and manages feature components based on versioning and traffic splits.
+Designed to simplify progressive rollouts and A/B testing, it allows you to experiment and iterate on features with minimal friction.

 ---

 ## Installation

-Install via npm:
+Install FlagSwitch React via npm:

 ```bash
 npm install flagswitch-react